CumulusNetworks/docs/content/cumulus-netq-44/NetQ-Overview/NetQ-Command-Line-Overview.md

 #### Lifecycle Management Commands

-The `netq lcm` {{<link title="Manage Switches through Their Lifecycle" text="lifecycle management">}} commands help you efficiently manage the deployment of NVIDIA product software onto your network devices (servers, appliances, and switches).
+The `netq lcm` {{<link title="Lifecycle Management" text="lifecycle management">}} commands help you efficiently manage the deployment of NVIDIA product software onto your network devices (servers, appliances, and switches).

 LCM commands allow you to: